crisisdw/Jokers/README.md

 /joker setreply "Thanks for your interest!
 Type "invite", "inv" or "can i join" for an automatic invite!"
 /joker setinterval 300
 /joker setchannel General

-## Features

-- **Group / Guild Invite**: Ability to toggle between inviting members to your guild or your group.
-- **User Interface**: Easily edit the addon through a simple configuration window.
-- **Performance and Stability**: Random fixes as they pop up in the repository.